-A good Vendor Advocate is engaged to appoint the best Real Estate Agent for the particular sale, plus devising the best marketing strategy, resulting in a higher selling price, and a less stressful sale experience for the vendor.
+A Vendor Advocacy Firm is engaged to appoint the best Real Estate Agent for the particular sale, plus devising the best marketing strategy, resulting in a higher selling price, and a less stressful sale experience for the vendor.

 However as Vendor Advocacy has grown there are instances where Vendor Advocacy firms use some of the Real Estate Traps tactics that they are supposed to protect their own clients from.

 So what should the unsuspecting home seller be aware of when considering engaging a Vendor Advocacy firm?

 Some of these high profile Vendor Advocacy firms claim they do not cost more than selling through your typical local Real Estate Agent, yet they actually charge for bonuses that are higher than the base commissions.
 Therefore this could be described as exploitative.

 Beware of high profile Vendor Advocacy firms who spend large sums on advertising promoting themselves.

 If a Vendor Advocacy firm has a strong media advertising presence it can be a reason for caution.
 This expensive practice is financed by charging higher fees and in reality it is the clients who are ultimately paying for this.
 This type of Vendor Advocacy firm is not truly representing the seller’s best interests.
 Perpetuating and maintaining their own extensive business operation can be seen as their first priority.

 Beware which Vendor Advocate will work on your property.